sonalsood/farm-folks-market/README.md

    Vendors can be filtered by category (e.g., organic produce, baked goods, handmade crafts).

-   Results can be sorted by popularity, distance, or alphabetical order.
+   \*Results can be sorted by popularity, distance, or alphabetical order.

-4. Vendor Updates and Promotions - TO BE REVISED Vendors can post updates, promotions, and new product information directly on their profile.
+4. Vendor Updates and Promotions -
+   Vendors can post updates, promotions, and new product information directly on their profile.

    Customers can view these updates when browsing the vendor directory or visiting a vendor’s profile.